Squares of Savannah, Georgia

 The city of Savannah, Province of Georgia, was laid out in 1733, in what was colonial America, around four open squares, each surrounded by four residential ("tithing") blocks and four civic ("trust") blocks.
 The layout of a square and eight surrounding blocks was known as a "ward."
 The original plan (now known as the Oglethorpe Plan) was part of a larger regional plan that included gardens, farms, and "outlying villages."
 Once the four wards were developed in the mid-1730s, two additional wards were laid.
 Oglethorpe's agrarian balance was abandoned after the Georgia Trustee period.

 The first four squares created were Johnson, Percival (now named Wright Square), Decker (now named Ellis Square) and St. James (now named Telfair Square).
 Additional squares were added during the late 18th and 19th centuries, and by 1851 there were 24 squares in the city.
-In the 20th century, three of the squares were demolished or altered beyond recognition, leaving 21.
-In 2010, one of the three "lost" squares, Ellis, was reclaimed, bringing the total to today's 22.
+In the 20th century, three of the squares―Elbert, Ellis and Liberty―were demolished or altered beyond recognition for road works, leaving 21.
+In 2010, Ellis Square was reclaimed, bringing the total to today's 22.

 Most of Savannah's squares are named in honor or in memory of a person, persons or historical event; many contain monuments, markers, memorials, statues, plaques, and other tributes.
 The statues and monuments were placed in the squares partly to protect the squares from demolition.

 Today, the area is part of a large urban preservation district known as the Savannah Historic District.